amshala/CS2/README.md

 # Detecting Malaria

-## Downloading Data
+## Data Structure
 The data is in the "DATA" folder of this repo.
-When you open the folder you should see the folder "cell images".
+When you open the folder you should see the folder "cell_images".
 Inside that folder there should be two folders: "Parasitized" and "Uninfected".
 In each of these folders there will be 13799 images depicting parasitized and uninfected cells respectively.

 ## Hook Document
 This is where you start: [Hook Document](https://acrobat.adobe.com/link/review?uri=urn:aaid:scds:US:2d89c3fa-bf63-30ad-ad73-bb8a20329543)